 I sketched out the screens from the user flow, and incorporated some of the crowdsourced features from the user research phase into the designs.
 I translated these sketches into a clickable wireframe in Figma and gathered feedback from the instructor and peers.

 I decided to apply minimal styling to page components to make the photographs of the destinations and attractions stand out.
-I chose a simple colour scheme of muted greys in contrast with a bright purple.
+I chose a simple colour scheme of muted greys in contrast with a bright indigo.
 I used the typeface Rubik from Google Fonts because it was approachable, had a variety of weights and worked well at various sizes.